paperlands/paperlands.github.io/_notes/rft.md

 I want to help students [long-term outcome] through [creative method].

-Optional Details:
+Further Details:
-- This is in response to which RFT?
+- Which RFT is this applicable to?
-- Please list your key lesson objectives
+- State your KEY lesson objectives
-- What is your exact lesson plan?
+- Build your lesson plan
-- What is your exact activity plan?
+- Let's design an activity or two
-- What are some measurable metrics you would like to track?
+- What evidence/report do you expect to see from the students if they successfully applied your lesson in their work?

 ---
 SAMPLE RFLs: